 Groundhog Day Celebrations

 Groundhog lodges in southeastern Pennsylvania hold social events as a way of celebrating Groundhog Day.
 The events are marked by the delivery of speeches, the serving of food, and entertainment.
 The only language allowed during these celebrations is the Pennsylvanian German dialect.
 The offenders put either a quarter, dime, or nickel into a bowl placed at the center of the table as a penalty for every English word spoken.

-In the US, Punxsutawney Phil is the famed meteorological groundhog.
+In the United States, Punxsutawney Phil is the famed meteorological groundhog.
 Every February 2nd, thousands of people await his prediction from Gobbler's Knob, near Punxsutawney, Pennsylvania.
 In Canada, Shubenacadie Sam makes his meteorological prediction from Shubenacadie, Nova Scotia while Wiarton Willie from Wiarton, Ontario.
-The two Canadian groundhogs differed on their predictions this year, with Shubenacadie Sam reporting a quick spring, while Wiarton Willie agreed with his American mate, Punxsutawney Phil, both reporting another six weeks of winter for the 2018 season.
+The groundhogs do not always agree.
+For the 2018 Groundhog Day predictions, the two Canadian groundhogs differed on their predictions, with Shubenacadie Sam reporting a quick spring, while Wiarton Willie agreed with his American mate, Punxsutawney Phil, both reporting another six weeks of winter.

 Groundhog Day organizers claim that the rodent does have talent in predicting the beginning of spring with its forecasts accuracy ranging from 75% to 90%.
 However, a Canadian study conducted in 13 cities for a period of 30 to 40 years indicates that the weather predictions made on Groundhog Day were only 37% accurate.
 Records kept since 1887 and StormFax weather almanac show that Punxsutawney Phil has given accurate predictions only 39% of the time.